-End-note references indicated in superscript in the comparison table are located on page 34.
+Endnote references indicated in superscript in the comparison table are located on page 31.

-IAS/ IFRS Торіс IFRSs NL GAAP General approach Less "principles-based" standards with more application guidance.
+IAS/IFRS Торіс IFRSs NL GAAP General approach Less "principles-based" standards with more application guidance.
 More "principles-based" standards with more options and less application guidance.
 IFRS 1 First-time adoption General principle is full retrospective application of IFRSs in force at the time of adoption, unless the exemptions in IFRS 1 permit or require otherwise.
 No specific standard.
 Practice is generally full retrospective application unless the transitional provisions in a specific standard require otherwise.
-IFRS 2 General Accounting for equity- settled and cash-settled share-based payment transactions.
-Current accounting standards only relate to the accounting for equity-settled share- options with employees.
-1 IFRS 2 Equity-settled share-based payments For equity-settled share-based payment transactions the goods or services received are measured at fair value, unless that fair value cannot be estimated reliably.
-Equity-settled share-options with employees are measured at their intrinsic value at the grant date and this value is recognised immediately as an expense.
+IFRS 2 Equity-settled share-based payments For equity-settled share-based payment transactions the goods or services received are measured at fair value, unless that fair value cannot be estimated reliably.
+DASs contain an alternative treatment allowing to measure equity settled share-based payments with employees at their intrinsic value, initially at the grant date and subsequently at the end of each reporting period and at the date of final settlement, with any change in intrinsic value recognised in profit or loss.
+IFRS 2 Share-based payments among group entities An entity that receives goods or services in a share-based payment arrangement must account for those goods or services no matter which entity in the group settles the transaction, and no matter whether the transaction is settled in shares or cash.
+DASs contain no specific guidance.
+Best practice is similar to IFRSs.
 IFRS 3 Accounting method All business combinations should be accounted for using the purchase method.
 The pooling of interests method is prohibited.
 The purchase method is required for combinations classified as acquisitions and the pooling of interests method is required for combinations classified as uniting of interests.
-IFRS 3 Recognising a liability for a planned post-acquisition restructuring Only if acquirer has already recognised a provision under IAS 37.
-An acquirer is required to recognise, as part of allocating the cost of a business combination, a provision for terminating or reducing the activities of the acquiree that was not a liability of the acquirer at the acquisition date, provided the acquirer satisfies specified criteria.
+IFRS 3 Recognising a liability for a planned post-acquisition restructuring Only if an acquiree has already recognised a provision under IAS 37.
+An acquirer is required to recognise, as part of allocating the cost of a business combination, a provision for terminating or reducing the activities of the acquiree that was not a liability of the acquiree at the acquisition date, provided the acquirer satisfies specified criteria.